-Intended outcome Success criteria Improve attendance data Weekly meetings will be held by the Attendance Team Communication with parents will be paramount Clear guidelines about attendance and lateness will be communicated with parents Regular monitoring of attendance, including lateness will be carried out Breakfast Club available for children with regular non-attendance and lateness Breakfast Club attendance to be monitored Attendance Team to understand why our children are not attending and take actions to their findings Narrowing the gap between PP and non-PP in writing Year 6 Writing for PP children who are not SEND will be 60% Quality First Teaching will be the focus for all.
+Intended outcome Success criteria Improve attendance data Weekly meetings will be held by the Attendance Team Communication with parents will be paramount Clear guidelines about attendance and lateness will be communicated with parents

+Regular monitoring of attendance, including lateness will be carried out Breakfast Club available for children with regular non-attendance and lateness Breakfast Club attendance to be monitored Attendance Team to understand why our children are not attending and take actions to their findings Narrowing the gap between PP and non-PP in writing Year 2 Writing for PP children who are not SEND will be 60% Quality First Teaching will be the focus for all.
 We will have provided extra provision for those with SEND and PP to help narrow the gap- Pupil Premium Support Overview will show the support the children are receiving.
 SEND Support plans will be regularly updated by staff and it will be highlighted on these plans if the children are Pupil Premium too.
 Implementation and impact of Pupil Premium Support will be monitored.
-Pupil Premium Progress Meetings (PPPMs) will be carried out with each year group Staff training and CPD will take place Support Plans will be reviewed regularly by SENDCo working alongside ST and SLT in (PPPMs) Data analysis will be carried out by ST to look closely at the attainment and progress of children who are PP and those children that are PP and SEND Moderation will take place with staff from Killinghall Primary school We will work collaboratively with the Outwood Hub All subject leaders will have Pupil Premium children as a focus when they are monitoring their subject Narrowing the gap between PP and non-PP in maths Year 6 Writing for PP children who are not SEND will be 60% Quality First Teaching will be the focus for all.
+Pupil Premium Progress Meetings (PPPMs) will be carried out with each year group Staff training and CPD will take place Support Plans will be reviewed regularly by SENDCo working alongside ST and SLT in (PPPMs) Data analysis will be carried out by ST to look closely at the attainment and progress of children who are PP and those children that are PP and SEND Moderation will take place with staff from Killinghall Primary school Phonics focus for KS1- implementation of Little Wandle across the key stage.
+Regular CPD and training updates for staff, carried out by HG We will work collaboratively with the Outwood Hub, including lesson observations and monitoring of Phonics in KS1 All subject leaders will have Pupil Premium children as a focus when they are monitoring their subject.
+Narrowing the gap between PP and non-PP in maths Year 2 Writing for PP children who are not SEND will be 60% Quality First Teaching will be the focus for all.